 2. Why did I receive a notice stating that my assessment will be lowered, but the tax bill still shows the higher amount?
 There is no way to control the amount of time it takes to process roll corrections, as corrections need to be processed by three county offices.
 It is always advisable to pay the current bill to avoid late penalties.

 3. What year does my lowered assessment cover?
 Your property is assessed at current market value as of January 1.
-Your 2017 reduction covers the period 01/01/2016 to 12/31/2016.
+Your reduction covers the period 01/01/20XX to 12/31/20XX.
 For unsecured property, your taxes are normally due by August 31.
 For secured property, the first installment is due by December 10 and the second installment is due April 10.

 4. Is the reduction permanent?
-No. The reduction is temporary and only for the year 2017.
+No. The reduction is temporary and only for the one year.
 Your property will be reviewed annually until market value exceeds your factored base year value.

-5. I received a reduction for 2016.
-Do I have to re-file an informal review for 2017?
-No. If you received a temporary reduction for 2016, our office will automatically review your property for the 01/01/2017 lien date.
+5. I received a reduction in my property value.
+Do I have to re-file an informal review for the next year?
+No. If you received a temporary reduction, our office would automatically review your property for the annually on the lien date of January 1.

 7. I was not aware that there was a deadline to file for a formal appeal.
 Can I still file after the deadline?
 No. The Assessor informs taxpayers of the deadline by mailing valuation notices to property owners each July.